Higher Degrees frequently asked questions

 Q: What is the impact of transferring on Research Training Program Scholarships?

-A: If a domestic student has exhausted their Research Training Program Fee Offset Scheme entitlement but remains enrolled, the Commonwealth government will no longer fund the candidature.
+A: Any time already consumed and covered by the Australian Government Research Training Program will be taken into account for any domestic transfers.
+Where an applicant has exhausted their Research Training Program Fee Offset Scheme entitlement but remains enrolled, the Commonwealth government will no longer fund the candidature.
 The academic unit supporting the transfer must bear the cost of maintaining the candidature.

 Q: How to apply for transfer from Doctoral to Masters by Thesis degree?